BoRuDar/configuration/README.md

 }
 ```

-If you need only ENV variables and default values you can use a short helper func:
+If you need only ENV variables and default values you can use a shorter form:
 ```go
 err := configuration.FromEnvAndDefault(&cfg)
 ```